bgplab/bgplab/ibgp/2-transit/index.md

 That shouldn't be a big surprise; after all, the external prefix is advertised only in BGP, and CORE router runs only OSPF.

-There are at least three ways to fix the routing in the core of your autonomous system:
+There are at least four ways to fix the routing in the core of your autonomous system:

 * Redistribute EBGP information into OSPF.
 That's [dangerous in real-life networks with large BGP tables](https://blog.ipspace.net/2020/10/redistributing-bgp-into-ospf.html) and thus you are not allowed to do it in this lab exercise.
+* Advertise an OSPF default route from PE1.
+That would solve your immediate problem but wouldn't result in a true transit network -- you would run into interesting challenges when trying to connect external networks to PE2.
+This option is thus also off the table.
 * Hide the transit packets from the CORE router using MPLS or IP-over-something tunnels.
 While the MPLS approach is commonly used to [build BGP-free core networks](https://blog.ipspace.net/2012/01/bgp-free-service-provider-core-in.html), it's too complex for this lab exercise[^FFDI].
 * Make CORE router part of the BGP routing.
 This is the approach we'll use.

 [^FFDI]: ... but as you have a running lab that's easy to restart, please feel free to try to get it to work.
-You get bonus points if you [decide to use Segment Routing](https://blog.ipspace.net/2021/05/segment-routing-mpls-bgp-free-core.html) ;)
+You get bonus points if you [decide to use Segment Routing](https://blog.ipspace.net/2021/05/segment-routing-mpls-bgp-free-core.html) and a virtual 6-pack of Kool-Aid if you use SRv6 ;)

 **Configuration tasks:**